coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 <!-- more -->

 ## Project Timeline
 The project, including this article, was achieved in one month, with all contributors working part-time on the code base.
-This kind of implementation requires some expertise, you will need to consider the following when building your project timeline.
+This kind of implementation requires some expertise.
+You will need to consider the following when building your project timeline.

 - Expertise in Coveo JavaScript Search Framework
 - Expertise in Google Map APIs (or any other third-party map provider)